sinkstyt/language-suggestOR/README.md

 ## Description

-_{This is a detailed description of your application.
-Its purpose and usage.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have. }
-In order to practice the tools from the Epicodus Week 1 and Week 2 curriculum, I, a current student at said school, was tasked with the creation of a page of this nature._
+_In order to practice and apply the tools from the Epicodus Week 1 and Week 2 curriculum, I, a current student at said school, was tasked with the creation of a page of this nature._
 **This project page**
 * uses tidbits of both Bootstrap and jQuery to achieve its look and functionality
 * limits possible suggested coding languages to learn to Python, JavaScript, and Ruby